khofstadter/enhancingaudiodescription.com/_posts/2024-12-18-internship-4.md

 ---
 layout: post
 title:  Internship
-description: We're excited to offer an internship opportunity as part of our project titled Creative and Accessible Content Creation with focus on content creation.
-You will work closely with our team to help develop creative and accessible content to promote the research project.
+description: We're excited to offer an internship opportunity titled 'Creative and Accessible Content Creation', focused on working to develop creative and accessible content to promote the EAD methods.
 date:   2024-12-18
 image:  '/images/2024-12-18-internship.jpg'
 image-alt: 'Computer screen with video editing software.'